LukeChannings/lukechannings.com/README.markdown

-# Luke Channings is a Developer.
+# Luke Channings is a Freelance Developer based in London.

 ## Blog